 About the Project

-The ExtraVAGanza Project is a new initiative at the Office of Sustainability that provides free, reusable menstrual products to students on campus.
-The Project is jointly funded through generous grants from the Agnese Nelms Haury Program in Environmental and Social Justice ($20,000) and the UArizona Green Fund ($6,700), which enabled the purchase of medical-grade silicone menstrual cups from DivaCup and washable cloth menstrual pads from GladRags.
+The ExtraVAGanza Project is an initiative at the Office of Sustainability that provides free, reusable menstrual products to students on campus.
+The Project received joint funding through generous grants from the Agnese Nelms Haury Program in Environmental and Social Justice ($20,000) and the UArizona Green Fund ($6,700), which enabled the purchase of medical-grade silicone menstrual cups from DivaCup and washable cloth menstrual pads from GladRags.
 Reusable menstrual products are an environmentally-friendly option that reduce plastic pollution and keep disposable pads, tampons, and pantiliners out of the landfill.
 The average menstruator uses between 12,000 - 16,0001 of these disposables in their lifetime.
 In 2018 alone, people in the U.S. bought 5.8 billion tampons2, most of them made from chemically bleached cotton, and potentially toxic rayon, plastics, and other compounds that may be harmful inside the body3.
-Reusables are also more economically friendly than disposables, saving menstruators an average of $6,000 over the course of their reproductive years1.
+Reusables are also more economically friendly than disposables.

-Reusables save menstruators an average of $6,000 over their reproductive years!
+Reusable products save menstruators an average of $6,000 over their reproductive years1!

 To learn more about menstrual cups, please check out the FAQ page on DivaCup's website.
 It is important to note that if you are an IUD (intrauterine device) or NuvaRing user, a menstrual cup may not be the right option for you, as it may increase your risk of accidentally dislodging the device.
 Always check with your healthcare provider to determine whether a menstrual cup is appropriate for you.